sosheskaz/git-back-up/README.md

 I find myself re-imaging computers often, and it's always such a pain to restore everything.
 And I want a remote backup system for my configurations that's off-site and separated by computer.
 Other backup systems I've used lack the simplicity of git branches.
 They're more difficult to audit and diff, more difficult to manage, and more difficult to migrate across machines.

-## Requirements:
+## Requirements

 * git
-* /bin/sh
+* `bash` or `dash` (old school bourne shell probably works tool), accessible via /bin/sh
+* A few common utilities - `dirname`, `cat`, `echo`, etc.
+* Other common or relevant tools, depending on the script

-## Usage:
+## Usage

 The first thing you'll need to do is run `vscode.sh repo <your_repo>`, where `vscode.sh` can be any script (they all use the same repo).